FabricExile/kludge/doc/tutorial-hello-world.rst

   $ kludge discover Tutorial Tutorial.hpp

-It will create three files: :file:`Tutorial.decls.kludge.py` which consist of type declarations; :file:`Tutorial.defns.kludge.py` which consists of member and method definitions; and :file:`Tutorial.kludge.py` which specifies header files that must be included and incldues the other two files.
+It will create three files: :file:`Tutorial.decls.kludge.py` which consist of type declarations; :file:`Tutorial.defns.kludge.py` which consists of member and method definitions; and :file:`Tutorial.kludge.py` which specifies header files that must be included and includes the other two files.
 Take a look at each of these files.  :file:`Tutorial.decls.kludge.py` should be empty (or rather, contain only comments); :file:`Tutorial.defns.kludge.py` contains one non-comment line that describes the function:

 .. code-block:: python